 Author: Becky, from Becksplore.

 When I was studying abroad in Slovakia I had visited Budapest three times by myself as part of a weekend trip from Bratislava.
-Overall, Budapest is a great place for solo travelers because it is affordable, there are a lot of other backpackers and of course, there are a lot of things to do in Budapest as well.
+Overall, Budapest is a great place for solo travelers because it is affordable.
+There are a lot of other backpackers there and of course, there are a lot of things to do in Budapest as well.

 One thing that you can not miss out on is paying a visit to the impressive Parliament building.
 You should also not miss out on crossing over the Chain Bridge which connects the Buda side of the city with Pest.

 If you walk up to the beautiful Fisherman’s Bastion you can get stunning views of the entire city.
-I can highly recommend the free walking tours.
+I can highly recommend the free walking tours, they make Budapest one of the best solo female travel destinations.
+Why?
+Because you can make new friends there easily and safely.
 I had visited two different ones and both of them were really interesting and informative.

 Budapest is incredibly safe!
 I had no issues walking around by myself at night.
 It has a wide array of hostels that are all really affordable.
 You can be paying as little as €6 a night in a hostel dorm.